Nick Boyer

-Nicklas Swain Boyer (born July 17, 1993) is an American rugby union player who plays as a scrum-half for the Houston SaberCats of Major League Rugby (MLR) and the United States men's national team.
+Nicklas Swain Boyer (born July 17, 1993) is an American rugby union player who last played as a scrum-half for the San Diego Legion of Major League Rugby (MLR) and the United States men's national team.

 Boyer has also represented the United States with the USA Selects and multiple age-grade sides.
 In rugby sevens, Boyer has played for the United States men's national team and the USA Falcons.

 He previously played for the MLR's Colorado Raptors.

 Early life

 Boyer was born on July 17, 1993, raised in Sacramento, California, and began playing rugby in his youth.
 Boyer attended Jesuit High School, where he participated in football and wrestling in addition to rugby.
 Boyer then attended University of California from 2011 until 2016, where he participated in the school's rugby teams in XVs and 7s and won Varsity Cup and Collegiate Rugby Championship titles.
 In September 2015, Boyer joined Bedford Athletic in England and played with the club in the Midlands 1 East league.